 Haroutioun Geragosian began working at a bakery in Aleppo, Syria, at age 13 in order to supply his family with bread.
 Geragosian absorbed baking knowledge and opened his own Aleppo bakery in 1948, calling it Old Sasoon Bakery, named for a village in Armenia that his grandparents left after World War II.
 He relocated his family and bakery to Pasadena in 1986, selling just lahmajunes (ground beef flatbreads), cheese and spinach beorags (savory pies).
 Son Joseph Geragosian is now in charge of daily operations.
 Old Sasoon’s sign now reads “Abou Yousef,” which means “Joseph’s father” in Arabic.

 Joseph is not the only Geragosian at Old Sasoon.
 He works alongside sister Caroline and mother Archalous.
 Joseph began baking at 15 and expanded Old Sasoon’s offerings to include 17 savory varieties of bread, a selection that’s unparalleled in L.A.
 County.

-Old Sasoon’s other special is Khachapuri ($3.99), a mammoth Georgian flatbread topped with white cheese, seasonings and raw egg that’s baked to order.
-Allow ten minutes.
+Khachapuri ($3.99) is Old Sasoon’s other special, a mammoth Georgian flatbread topped with white cheese, seasonings and raw egg that’s baked to order.
+Allow 10 minutes.

 No matter what bread you order at Old Sasoon, it’s bound to have a winning mouth feel, soft inside and browned outside.